WD40JS/codeQuiz/README.md

 I couldn't affect the timer and keep it consistently on-screen so I used a link technique to give less time upon incorrectly answering.
 Added start screen that link to first countdown page.
 Linked to second countdown page if incorrect
+Added win screen.
+Added lose screen and linked approprite questions to it.